Stimulant Drugs Overview

-Stimulants may be legal and available without a prescription, like caffeine and nicotine; legal and prescribed by a doctor, like Adderall; or illegal, like cocaine and meth.
+Stimulant drugs may be legal and available without a prescription, like caffeine and nicotine; legal and prescribed by a doctor, like Adderall; or illegal, like cocaine and meth.
 All of these stimulants are commonly abused in different ways.
-Prescribed stimulants are typically taken orally, but when used illicitly, stimulants may be snorted, smoked, or injected.
+Prescribed stimulant d are typically taken orally, but when used illicitly, stimulants may be snorted, smoked, or injected.

 Are Prescription ADHD Drugs Stimulants?

 Medications commonly used to treat attention deficit hyperactivity disorder (ADHD) in adults and children are stimulant drugs.
 When taken as prescribed, they can be an effective treatment as they help increase focus.
 However, when taken without underlying medical need, the drugs have just as high potential for abuse as illicit stimulants like cocaine.

 What are common prescription stimulant Drugs?

 - Dextroamphetamine (Dexedrine®): Dextroamphetamine is prescribed to treat ADHD and narcolepsy.